DIAGNijmegen/website-content/content/pages/vacancies/multidrug_resistance.md

 For a subset of isolates, whole-genome sequencing data are available, which represent the gold standard for identifying resistance mechanisms and may be incorporated into the analysis.

-Data can be extracted from the laboratory information system into structured formats (e.g. CSV).
-All data are anonymized at the bacterial isolate level; no patient-identifiable information is required for this project.

 ## References

 [1] NethMap 2024.
 Consumption of antimicrobial agents and antimicrobial resistance among medically important bacteria in the Netherlands.